agrawal-d/cph/README.md

 This extension was created by Divyanshu Agrawal (https://github.com/agrawal-d).
 Please report bugs to hereisdx@gmail.com.
 Thank you for using this extension.

 ## Release Notes
+* Version 0.0.4
+    * You can now create a testcase file without a codeforces url
+    * Prompts for Codeforces URL if not present in first line of C++ file
 * Version 0.0.3
-    * Testcases are now run sequentially instead of in parallel, givin much more accurate run times.
+    * Testcases are now run sequentially instead of in parallel, giving much more accurate run times.
-    * Optimized handling of some special and infinite testcases,
+    * Optimized handling of some special and infinite testcases.
 * Version 0.0.2
     * Handles infinite loops, and testcase errors
     * Bugfixes for undefined testcases, parsing errors and more.
 * Version 0.0.1
-    * Initial Release,
+    * Initial Release.

 <!--
 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.